Omar Khayyam: Theory of parallels

-The real number concept
+Real number concept

 This treatise on Euclid contains another contribution dealing with the theory of proportions and with the compounding of ratios.
 Khayyam discusses the relationship between the concept of ratio and the concept of number and explicitly raises various theoretical difficulties.
 In particular, he contributes to the theoretical study of the concept of irrational number.
-Displeased with Euclid's definition of equal ratios, he redefined the concept of a number by the use of a continuous fraction as the means of expressing a ratio.
-Rosenfeld and Youschkevitch (1973) argue that "by placing irrational quantities and numbers on the same operational scale, [Khayyam] began a true revolution in the doctrine of number."
+Displeased with Euclid's definition of equal ratios, he redefined the concept of a number by the use of a continued fraction as the means of expressing a ratio.
+Youschkevitch and Rosenfeld argue that "by placing irrational quantities and numbers on the same operational scale, [Khayyam] began a true revolution in the doctrine of number."
 Likewise, it was noted by D. J. Struik that Omar was "on the road to that extension of the number concept which leads to the notion of the real number."

 Geometric algebra

 Rashed and Vahabzadeh (2000) have argued that because of his thoroughgoing geometrical approach to algebraic equations, Khayyam can be considered the precursor of Descartes in the invention of analytic geometry.
-In The Treatise on the Division of a Quadrant of a Circle Khayyam applied algebra to geometry.
+In the Treatise on the Division of a Quadrant of a Circle Khayyam applied algebra to geometry.
 In this work, he devoted himself mainly to investigating whether it is possible to divide a circular quadrant into two parts such that the line segments projected from the dividing point to the perpendicular diameters of the circle form a specific ratio.
 His solution, in turn, employed several curve constructions that led to equations containing cubic and quadratic terms.